915-Patrulescu-Sandrino/S3-APM-A7/README.md

 # TO DO
+## Other list
+1. Ask the lab teacher how did she made the ListView print the Statement stringed instead of Interpreter addresses
+2.

+## Self-Assigned:
+1. What happens when you load a program multiple times and how do you fix it if it doesn't work?
+2.
+3.
+4.
+5.
+6. cleanup
+7. See Evernote/To Do Tree/Uni

+## Lab9/10.pdf
 1. A window to select the program that will be executed.
 You can display the
    list of possible programs as a ListView.
 Each item of the ListView is the string
    representation of a possible program (IStmt).